What is a hardship license?

 In the state of California, the minimum age for teens to get their licenses is 16.
 However, there are times when younger teens simply need their licenses.
 Many states, including California, offer a solution in times of dire need.
-It is up to the state to determine how dire that hardship is, and if it is worthy of giving a restricted license to a teenager.
+It is up to the state to determine how dire that hardship is, and if it is worthy of giving a hardship license California and restricted license to a teenager.

 Let’s look at some reasons the state might approve an application for a CA restricted hardship license for a teenager.
 While the state may not require the teen to first take online traffic school, it may be a good idea.

 Location and Distance Between Home and School

 Where you live is a big factor in whether a hardship license will be granted.

 In metropolitan areas with extensive public transportation, hardship licenses are less likely to be necessary.
 For example, if a teenager needs to get to school ten miles away in San Francisco, it’s not a big deal.
 They can just wake up a few minutes early and hop on the BART (Bay Area Rapid Transit).
 San Francisco has mastered public transportation, so there are very few circumstances where a young teen would need to drive.

 Los Angeles is less proficient, but still, between the bus system and Uber, teens can pretty much find their way wherever they need to go.

 But in more rural areas, attending school ten miles away could be a real problem.
 Despite the old adage about people walking to school ten miles away, barefoot, in the snow, uphill both ways, that actually sounds a whole lot like child abuse by today’s standards.
 The hardship license is a much healthier alternative.

 This requires a signed letter from the principal, explaining that there are not any other viable transportation options to reliably get the teenager to school.

 Speaking of health, one valid reason to get a teen hardship license is for health concerns.